PROGRAM

 PROGRAM NOTES

 Normally, Symphoria programs emerge from intense discussions by our Artistic Operations Committee, made up primarily of players and conductor Larry Loh.
 Starting with some grounding element—a piece, a composer, a theme, a period or style—we work to come up with a coherent program that shows it off to the best advantage.
 This afternoon’s concert, brainchild of piccolo player Kelly Covert, has a different origin: we asked all the players in the orchestra to nominate the pieces they’d most like to play.
-After sifting through the dozens of recommendations (no easy matter), we ended up with an ...
+After sifting through the dozens of recommendations (no easy matter), we ended up with ...

 Normally, Symphoria programs emerge from intense discussions by our Artistic Operations Committee, made up primarily of players and conductor Larry Loh.
 Starting with some grounding element—a piece, a composer, a theme, a period or style—we work to come up with a coherent program that shows it off to the best advantage.
 This afternoon’s concert, brainchild of piccolo player Kelly Covert, has a different origin: we asked all the players in the orchestra to nominate the pieces they’d most like to play.
 After sifting through the dozens of recommendations (no easy matter), we ended up with an eclectic mix of six chestnuts from four countries stretching over three centuries.
 What do they have in common?
 Each is on the program because at least one of our musicians felt strongly that he or she wanted to share it with you.